Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

-Envy is inevitable in this world of materialism, competitions, factions and divisions.
-It is working at home, workplace, schools, communities or any places and races.
-Even in the church we can see the craftiness of envy is at work.
+Envy is inevitable in this world of materialism, competitions, factions, and divisions.
+It is working at home, workplace, schools, communities, or any place and race.
+Even in the church, we can see the craftiness of envy is at work.
 There are lots of troubled lives everywhere because of this kind of sin dominating inside the heart of man and poisoning the mind.
-Envy means to want for yourself somethings that belongs to another person.
+Envy as a noun means a feeling of discontent or covetousness about another’s advantage, success, or possession.
+It also means a painful or resentful awareness of an advantage enjoyed by another joined with a desire to possess the same advantagey.
+Envy as a verb means to want for yourself somethings that belongs to another person.
 Envy's famous whisper; "They have and you don't have".
-This whisper will always inject the mind and heart to bring troubles to anyone.
-The bible has a lot of warning concerning this troublemaker.
+This whisper will always inject the mind and heart to bring trouble to anyone.
+The bible has a lot of warnings concerning this troublemaker (Galatians 5:21) (Proverbs 14:30).
+Most hard works and achievements are motivated by envy (Ecclesiastes 4:4).
+Envy can lead to cruel actions against our neighbors.
+Envy pushed Joseph’s brothers to sell him into Egypt (Acts 7:9).
+Envy fueled Paul’s adversaries in Thessalonica to start a riot to hinder the gospel (Acts 17:5).
+Envy drove the chief priests to hand over Jesus to be crucified (Mark 15:10).
 We should not envy sinners, our neighbors, or our fellow believers.
-Satan use this sin to hinder the progress of the Gospel, by creating chaos among believers.
+Satan uses this sin to hinder the progress of the Gospel, by creating chaos among believers.
 Christians should get rid of this sin from their life so that they can escape from the devastating effect of this sin.

 8 Ways to Overcome and Live a Life Free from Envy